-Dr Carolyn Mair & MA Psychology feature on Vogue’s The Future of Fashion with Alexa Chung
+LCF’s Dr Carolyn Mair, course leader for MA Psychology for Fashion Professionals and MSc Applied Psychology in Fashion at LCF, features on Vogue’s The Future of Fashion with Alexa Chung.

 The online series debuted this month on the Vogue Video channel.
 The six part series is fronted by Vogue Contributing Editor Alexa Chung and sets out to answer those questions the inquisitive minds and future employees of the fashion world want answers to.
 Chung speaks to fashion insiders – from current students to the heads of major design houses, via journalists, buyers and everyone in between, exploring what the future holds for this multi-billion pound industry, how the next generation will obtain careers using all the tools available to them, and what the landscape looks like in terms of sustainability and technology.

 Each of the six parts go live weekly on a Tuesday, with the entire series available to view from the 27th October.
 Dr Carolyn Mair featured on this week’s episode, along with her student Caryn Franklin.
 The series also featured interviews with Christopher Kane, Olivier Rousteing, Paul Smith, Sarah Mower, Claire Waight Keller, Molly Goddard and Frédéric Tcheng, and insight from WGSN.

 The Vogue documentary came to LCF to find out more about the postgraduate Psychology courses, the only courses in the world that apply psychology within fashion to improve understanding of human behaviour by using predominantly quantitative methods.

 The course was developed to address the need of the fashion industry for psychologically literate graduates, who can apply the scientific study of human behaviour in the context of fashion.
 Alexa Chung says during the film that “scholarly approaches to fashion are becoming more broad and analytical, and London College of Fashion is arguably leading the way.”